 Stem cells are primitive cells in our body serving as a reservoir, able to replenish itself and differentiate into a wide range of specialized cells, in order to replace damaged cells and regenerate tissue.
-They have innate intelligence, able to home in to injured areas, secrete bioactive molecules that exert local and systemic effects, reduce inflammation, and recruit local cells to assist in the healing process.
+They have innate intelligence and secrete bioactive molecules that recruit local cells to lower inflammation and assist in the healing process.

 Every cell in our body can trace its origin to the ultimate stem cell – a fertilized egg.
 Each cell division moves the cells down a path to their final cell type such as cells of muscle, nerve, or liver.
 All along this journey cells make commitments that are typically irreversible.
 This implies that any tissue in our body may require stem cells for regeneration.
-Properly harnessed, stem cells have the potential to repair or reverse an incredibly broad range of conditions, such as musculoskeletal injuries, autoimmune diseases, wounds, and lung conditions.
+Properly harnessed, stem cells have the potential to repair or reverse an incredibly broad range of health concerns.

 Where are these Stem Cells?

 Stem cells exist in varying forms in numerous places throughout the body, although with a tendency to decline in number and quality throughout our life cycle.
-Adult stem cells are most abundant in bone marrow, fat tissue, and blood; it is from these sources the body often recruits stem cells when they are needed.
-Bone marrow transplant has been a routine treatment for decades.
+Adult stem cells are most abundant in bone marrow, fat tissue, and blood.

 Stem cells are especially abundant at birth, in umbilical cord and placenta, which is why many parents choose to privately store umbilical cord blood/tissue when their babies are born.
 Membranes from placenta have been used to treat burns and other wounds for over a century.